CutbackTG/infernal-festival/README.md

 **Pre-requisites:**
 - A github account.
-- A github repository or clone of with your web project already pushed to it.
+- A github repository or clone of your web project already pushed to it.

 **Step 1: Prepare Your Repository**
 Check that your project is in a GitHub repository.
 If you haven't already created one, follow these steps: